-Contact: Brian Lilliston 757.789.1769 or Dean of Instruction 757.789.1748
+Contact: Brian Lilliston 757.789.1769 or Chief Academic Officer 757.789.1748

 Purpose: This program is designed to prepare students to work as welders in industry and to provide them with an introduction to the various types of equipment and materials used in welding.
 AWS, ASME and other certifications are also available.